-Furnish copies of the manufacturer's technical data sheets, written safety instructions, and written application instructions to the Engineer for review and approval before beginning painting.
+Furnish copies of the manufacturer's technical data sheets, material safety data sheets, and application procedures to the Engineer for review and approval before beginning painting.

 Submit written procedures for compliance with this subsection for cleaning and painting in both the shop and the field to the Engineer for approval before beginning work.
 Include at least the following: